dnelsonsilvav/caffeinealgorithm.github.io/_posts/2016-05-02-object-oriented-programming.md

 C++, C#, VB.NET, Java, Objective-C, Python, Ruby, ...

-We hope that your week has started in the best way.
+I hope that your week has started in the best way.

 ### *Let's drink another coffee and wait for the next moment!*